h2oai/h2ogpt/docs/README_LangChain.md

 When pymupdf is installed, we will use `PyMuPDFLoader` by default to parse PDFs since better than `PyPDFLoader` and much better than `PDFMinerLoader`.
 This can be overridden by setting `PDF_CLASS_NAME=PyPDFLoader` in `.env_gpt4all`.

+### Adding new file types

+The function `file_to_doc` controls the ingestion, with [allowed ones listed](https://github.com/h2oai/h2ogpt/blob/1184f057088743599e2d5241329551b8f7f5320d/src/gpt_langchain.py#L1021-L1035).
+If one wants to add a new file type, add it to the list `file_types`, and then add an entry in `file_to_doc()` function.

+Metadata is added using `add_meta` function, and other metadata, like chunk_id, is added after chunking.
+One could add a new step to add meta data to `page_content` to each langchain `Document`.

 ## Database creation

 To use some example databases (will overwrite UserData make above unless change options) and run generate after, do: